 We have strong links with our primary schools and throughout the year we work closely together to share good practice and link learning from primary to secondary school.
 Several activities are developed to help bridge the gap between these key phases in students’ learning.

-Below you will find lots of information in relation to joining us in Year 7.
+Below you will find lots of information and some activities in relation to joining us in Year 7.

 Please also have a read of our general school FAQs here.